The 90 Day NYC Pet Law

 If you're concerned for your safety, you may call 311 to report an exotic animal in your building.

 The easiest way to own a dog in NYC is to live in a pet-friendly apartment and follow the building's pet policy.
-Even if your lease says “no pets”, try asking your landlord (nicely) for permission.
-Your odds are pretty good if there are other tenants in the building who own a dog, if it's in the dead of winter and the rental market is slow, and you've otherwise been a responsible tenant.
+Even if your lease says “no pets”, try asking your landlord (nicely) for permission via email.
 If you live in a walk-up building, the NYC Pet Law will allow you to keep a dog once you have it “openly and notoriously” for at least 90 days.
-If you live in a doorman building, it's hard to skirt pet restrictions (we wouldn't even try), as the doorman will likely stop you the first time you try.
+If you live in a doorman building, it's hard to skirt pet restrictions (we wouldn't even try), as the doorman will likely stop you the first time you walk in with a new dog.
 Try to keep good relations with your landlord, as they can decide not to renew your lease if they deem the dog a problem.